 Though the Wheeled SuperBreak is durable in its own right, it doesn't seem to have the lifespan of the L.L.Bean Rolling Deluxe, and it gets more durability complains than most JanSport backpacks.
 However, like all JanSport backpacks, it comes with a lifetime warranty should something go wrong.
 One thing owners don't complain about is the style: It comes in a wide variety of colors and patterns that get high praise for aesthetics.

-If you need a rolling backpack for a younger child, either for school or for travel, the Pottery Barn Kids Mackenzie collection (Est. $25 and up), which we cover in our section on Middle School and Kids' Backpacks, includes a rolling model.
+If you need a rolling backpack for a younger child, either for school or for travel, the Pottery Barn Kids Mackenzie collection (Est. $25 and up), which we cover in more depth in our section on Middle School and Kids' Backpacks, includes a rolling model.
 It comes in a wide variety of colors and designs to appeal to any child -- although many of the prints are don't look so childish that an older teen or adult couldn't use the bag.
 The Pottery Barn Mackenzie rolling backpack is also roomy enough for just about any activity, with a nice collection of pockets and organizers.
 This wheeled backpack also has a cutout for a headphone cord and the straps are well-padded.